traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/mem-issues-2.png)

-^ Lights would pause while processing the JSON received bc arduino is single threaded and very limited resources
+^ Lights would pause while processing the JSON received

-^ Oops, that didn't work so well
+^ arduino is single threaded and very limited resources

 ---

 ![fit](photos/switched-to-bytes.png)

-^ this is code in the NodeJS App
+^ code from the NodeJS/rpi App
 ^ what info does the arduino really need
 ^ what can it be condensed down to
 ^ 60 & 62